Letting to tenants with pets

 Clearly, and rightly, he does not permit pets in his properties.

-However often it will be appropriate.
+However often letting to tenants with pets will be appropriate.
 For example family homes and properties where people are intending to stay a long time.

 So, if you decide to permit pets – how do you deal with this in the tenancy agreement?